michaelsnook/snook.pub/_posts/2016-06-16-Gun-Regulation.md

 datestring: Thursday, June 16, 2016
 category: posts
 image: /static/images/watchlist.jpg
+fb_description: It is making my stomach turn to have to say this, but I can't support using the terrorist watch list as our way of regulating guns.
+It's not just a little off, it's downright wrong.
 ---

 It is making my stomach turn to have to say this, but: